 The input stage (T1, T2) was built with ultra high-gain, low-noise MPSA18 transistors; the current mirror (T5, T6) further increases the open loop gain and forces the input stage to the fully balanced state, thus increasing linearity and drastically reducing the offset voltage on the output.

 The voltage amplification stage (T9) was built with the medium-gain BC556 transistor, though theoretically better performance can be achieved with the low-noise versions (BC557, BC560).
 With the BC556, there is no audible noise, even if listening close to the speakers.

 The Miller-capacitor (C3) is 100pF foil-type.
 The amplifier stops oscillating with a 33pF Miller-cap, and with 100pF, it's still able to deliver 5Vpp 100kHz sharp square wave signal on its output, full of upper harmonics.

-Physically, the Vbe multiplier should be mounted near to the driver transistors (T3, T11), in order to ensure thermal coupling.
+Physically, the Vbe multiplier should be mounted near to the driver transistors (T3, T11) but far away from the output transistors (T12, T4), in order to ensure the best thermal stability.

-The output stage (T3, T12, T11, T4) was built with compound (Sziklai) pairs.
+The output stage (T3, T12, T11, T4) was built with compound (Sziklai) pairs, this arrangement has several practical advantages over the more commonly used Darlington pair (e.g. flexible mounting options for the power transistors due to superior thermal stability, lower saturation voltage, etc..).
 The driver transistors (T3, T11) are of special types (MPS650 and MPS750) - they amplify with relatively high gain at high collector current (hfe = 75 @ 0.5A min), thus able to drive the power transistors (T12, T4) even under heavy load.